 Learning how to write scientifically can seem daunting at first.
 It takes time and lots of editing, but tech tools can help!

 Write Right (Google Doc) lists free online writing tools to help you analyze, revise, and improve your writing.
 The free Grammarly Chrome add-on works in Brightspace, too.
-Turnitin Draft Coach, an extension in Google Docs, checks grammar, citations, and plagiarism.
+Turnitin Draft Coach, a Google Docs extension, checks grammar, citations, and plagiarism.

 Elicit is a research assistant that automates parts of your workflow.
 When you ask it a research question, Elicit will show relevant papers and summaries of key information.
 Users can read abstracts, filter based on study type, and save and export their work.
 It is good for evaluating and refining research questions.